Flowers in the Attic

 Flowers in the Attic is a 1979 Gothic novel by V. C. Andrews.

-It is the first book in the Dollanganger series, and was followed by Petals on the Wind, If There Be Thorns, Seeds of Yesterday, Garden of Shadows, Christopher's Diary: Secrets of Foxworth, Christopher's Diary: Echoes of Dollanganger, and Christopher's Diary: Secret Brother.
-The novel is written in the first person, from the point of view of Cathy Dollanganger.
+The novel is written in the first person from the point of view of Cathy Dollanganger, describing how she and three siblings were locked in a house and raised under the tyrannical control of their mother and grandmother.
+It is the first book in the Dollanganger series.
+The book was extremely popular, selling over 4.5 million copies world wide.
+Flowers in the Attic was also controversial due to depictions of abuse and sexual content.
 It was twice adapted into films in 1987 and 2014.
-The book was extremely popular, selling over 4.5 million copies world wide.

 Plot

-In 1957, the Dollanganger family—father Christopher, mother Corrine, 14-year-old Chris, 12-year-old Cathy, and 5-year-old twins Carrie and Cory—live an idyllic life in Gladstone, Pennsylvania, until Christopher Sr. dies in a car accident, leaving Corrine in debt with no means to support her children.
+In 1957, the Dollanganger family—father Christopher, mother Corrine, 14-year-old Chris, 12-year-old Cathy, and four-year-old twins Carrie and Cory—live an idyllic life in Gladstone, Pennsylvania, until Christopher Sr. dies in a car accident, leaving Corrine in debt with no means to support her children.

 On the verge of their home being foreclosed, Corrine reveals to the children that as a young woman, her marriage to Christopher so offended her multimillionaire father Malcolm Foxworth that he disinherited her.
 Now, the elderly Malcolm is dying of heart disease and Corrine intends to return to her childhood home of Foxworth Hall in Virginia to win back his affection in time to be reinstated into his will.
 Because Malcolm is unaware that Corrine had children by her marriage to Christopher, the children must hide in a secluded upstairs room of the enormous Foxworth Hall until Corrine can break the news to her father.
 She assures the children that they will only be in the room for a few days.

 At Foxworth Hall, Corrine’s mother (called only "the grandmother") locks the children in a bedroom connected to the house's large attic.
 The grandmother forces Corrine to reveal to her children that the reason for her disinheritance was that Christopher Sr. was Malcolm's younger half-brother, thus Corrine's half-uncle, and that the children are the products of incest.
 The grandmother believes the children are "the Devil's spawn" and is obsessed with the idea of incest, forbidding all contact between opposite sexes, while prohibiting the children from making noise or opening the room's windows.
 Only in the attic are they free to play.

 Chris and Cathy attempt to make the best of the situation by decorating the attic with paper flowers to create an imaginary garden for the twins.
 The grandmother comes every morning with a picnic basket filled with the day's food and interrogates the children about their modesty and piety, questions the children are too innocent to understand fully.
 Initially, Corrine visits several times a day, bringing toys and gifts, but over time her visits become sporadic.
 After months have passed, Chris and Cathy confront her, as she promised they would be freed in only a few days.
 Corrine finally confesses that they must remain in the room until their grandfather dies.